Pronation & Flat Feet

 Plantar Warts are skin lesions that are caused by HPV (Human Papilloma Virus).
 You can get these warts on other areas of your body, they dont limit themselves just to the feet!
 Plantar Warts can also appear in clusters or be a single wart.

-Corns and Callouses are areas of hard, dead skin which can cause discomfort or pain.
+Corns and Calluses are areas of hard, dead skin which can cause discomfort or pain.
 They are the result of your body trying to protect itself from pressures against your feet.

 Heel Pain & Plantar Fasciitis